What to Check if You Cannot Upload Magento Images?

 After that log out/ login and see if the image is visible at product page.

 - Magento image size

 In most cases images size should be less than 2 MB.
 If you have to upload bigger pictures, check your php.ini file see what the maximum upload size and if necessary edit setting to allow the desired size of files or ask your hosting provider to do this for you if possible.

 - Spaces in image names

-- All image types checkboxes checked and columns assigned
+- Image types checkboxes checked (not excluded)

-- Image from the URL
+- Image location at the server

 - Media folder permissions

-Check if your media folder has all the permissions that allow you to do all the changes.
+Check if your media folder has all the permissions that allow you to perform the changes.
 In case there are some restrictions, most likely you won’t be able to upload images.
 There can also be some issues with the owner of the media folder - it occurs when you move Magento from another server.
 Check it out with your hosting.